Being active can relieve the pressure exerted on the lower extremities. Relieving pressure can alleviate pain associated with varicose veins.

 What Types of Exercises Are Not Beneficial for Varicose Veins?

 However, there are a number of different types of exercise that may aggravate varicose veins.
-Running has high-impact and may make the condition worse.
+Running has a high impact and may make the condition worse.

 Running on softer surfaces such as grass or a synthetic track may allow the runner to keep up their routine while minimizing the aggravation to the varicosities.